The RA website contains many helpful documents, and these are constantly being updated. The latest updates can be seen here.

 NHS England has issued this new guidance for patient transport services, which gives helpful advice re patient/driver safety, removal of eligibility criteria and availability of funding and should be shared with units

-The Renal Association have released therapeutic guidance on the management of patients receiving immunosuppression for autoimmune conditions.
+The Renal Association have updated their therapeutic guidance on the management of patients receiving immunosuppression for autoimmune conditions.
 Available here

 Therapeutic guidance on the management of transplanted patients diagnosed with or suspected of having COVID 19, based on the limited available evidence is now available on the Renal Association website